benjisamschlu/Subnational-5-14-MR/README.md

 surveys (see table below).
 For each country we needed to select a shapefile which, for some countries, is used to relocate cluster  within coherent sub-national areas over time.
 To do so we also needed GPS cluster location of the DHS surveys that needed to be re-locate in coherent sub-national areas.
-Each DHS survey used in our analysis will be stored in */fbh* for Full-Birth History data.
+Each DHS survey used in our analysis will be stored in */fbh* for Full-Birth History data (96 folders).
 There will be one shapefile per country hence, */shapefiles* should include 20 folders.
-The number of data sets containing cluster GPS locations depends on the country and are in */gps cluster*.
+The number of data sets containing cluster GPS locations depends on the country and are in */gps cluster* (32 folders).

-In each of these three sub-directories, data associated to a given DHS survey will have the name "IDcountryYearDHS"(i.e Full-Birth history data, shapefile and cluster GPS location for Ethiopian 2016 DHS survey will be in *ET2016DHS*).
-The latter folders contain the unzipped files downloaded from two sources ([DHS FBH with GPS location](https://dhsprogram.com/) and [shapefiles](http://spatialdata.dhsprogram.com/boundaries/#view=table&countryId=AF)).
+In each of these three sub-directories, unzipped downloaded data for a given DHS survey will be stored in a folder named "IDcountryYearDHS"(i.e Full-Birth history data, shapefile and cluster GPS location for Ethiopian 2016 DHS survey will be in *ET2016DHS*.
+Hence, in our example, the folder *ET2016DHS* will appear three times, one time in each of the three sub-directories).
+Unzipped files downloaded come from two sources ([DHS FBH with GPS location](https://dhsprogram.com/) and [shapefiles](http://spatialdata.dhsprogram.com/boundaries/#view=table&countryId=AF)).

 Below is the table showing the list of files you need to download in order to reproduce our analysis: